 In the prone position, the patient lies face down on a special bed with the breast protruding through a hole in bed surface.
 However, in the sitting position, patient is in front of the equipment.

 A prone position is widely preferred for many reasons mainly linked to patient reactions.
 It is not infrequent that patients may have a vagal response in the sitting position, due to the visualization of the needle introduction into her breast, rather than from emotional tension.

 A cranio-caudal projection is performed compressing the breast with a small special paddle with a central “window”.

 Once the lesion is highlighted in the first mammogram, two additional projections are performed at +15 and -15 degrees.
 After marking the center of the lesion, it will be possible to calculate spatial coordinates X, Y and Z.

 With the breast lightly compressed, the cutaneous entry point is identified.
 After having introduced the needle and verified the correct position of the lesion with further mammography projections, biopsy may be performed.

-A VACB sterotactic breast biopsy is performed as a diagnostic approach when mammography shows irregularities with micro-calcifications, parenchymal distortions, only micro-calcifications or <0.5cm ill-defined nodules with or without micro-calcifications, all cases in which cytology can result as false-negative or provide inadequate material due to preponderance of background connective tissue.
+A VACB stereotactic breast biopsy is performed as a diagnostic approach when mammography shows irregularities with micro-calcifications, parenchymal distortions, only micro-calcifications or <0.5cm ill-defined nodules with or without micro-calcifications, all cases in which cytology can result as false-negative or provide inadequate material due to the preponderance of background connective tissue.

-MammotomeTM VACB consists of a control unit which maintains aspiration at constant values (23-25mm/Hg) and of a driver where a 11-14G needle is placed.
+MammotomeTM VACB consists of a control unit which maintains aspiration at constant values (23-25mm/Hg) and of a driver where an 11-14G needle is placed.